Holden Thorp: Music

 Beginning with his first theater appearance at age 3 in Carnival!, Thorp has been involved with many aspects of performance.
 He worked in lighting for productions at the theater company directed by his mother and later took on the music.
 He took piano and guitar lessons and formed a garage band as a teenager.
 While doing post-doctoral work, he wrote some music for the Yale Cabaret and a musical production for the River Renaissance on the Cape Fear River.
 He has written several musicals and has played piano with his local church.
 He has also played with Equinox, a local jazz band.

 In 1998, Thorp was the musical director for a performance of The Sound of Music, in which his wife played Maria von Trapp, and as a result, missed the ceremony at which the Tanner award recipients were recognized.

 Awards and publications

 Thorp was named a Distinguished Young Alumnus in 2002 by the UNC General Alumni Association.

 In 2010, Thorp and Buck Goldstein wrote a book on entrepreneurship called Engines of Innovation, in which they insist that the world's biggest problems can be solved through innovation at large research universities.
 They also created a website to encourage innovation on college campuses.

-Personal
+Personal life

 Thorp has been married to Patti Worden since 1991.
 They have two children.

+In 2024 Thorp revealed he has autism, using the announcement to make the case that the scientific community can benefit from better recognition and nurturing of individuals with the condition.